redux-utilities/flux-standard-action/README.md

  - `isSuccess()` - returns true if consumer should treat action as successful
  - `isError()` - returns true if consumer should treat action as a failure
- - `stripExtraneous()` - returns new action with extraneous properties removed

 ## Libraries